Imisau/Multidisciplinary-Tumor-Review-Documentation-Framework/README.md

 ### Registry interpretation:
 Lower concordance in advanced disease reflects legitimate clinical deviation and resource constraints.
 The registry’s role is to capture rationale, not to enforce rigid adherence.

+**Focus On:** More accurate representation of real-world oncology decision-making and reduced false signals of “non-compliance” in complex cases
 ________________________________________
 # 4. Time-to-Treatment Performance
 ![](https://github.com/Imisau/Multidisciplinary-Tumor-Review-Documentation-Framework/blob/main/MultiTumor4.png)